 The Foundation of the ASNR Grant Program is presented annually to support members of the ASNR who demonstrate great promise for future contributions to the field of neuroradiology and whose proposed project best embodies the goals of the foundation of the ASNR, namely: “to promote research, education, and innovation in neuroradiology that will advance clinical practice and improve patient outcomes.”

-This Grant Program is a new, streamlined system that replaces the previous program where applicants applied for grants in specific, predetermined categories.
-The Foundation of the ASNR additionally offers the “Boerger Research Fund for Alzheimer’s Disease and Neurocognitive Disorders” and the “Foundation of the ASNR Trainee Research Grant,” which are not part of the new Grant Program and covered in this prospectus.
+The Foundation of the ASNR additionally offers the “Boerger Research Fund for Alzheimer’s Disease and Neurocognitive Disorders” and the “Foundation of the ASNR Trainee Research Grant,” which are not covered in this prospectus.

 It is anticipated that several grants, in the amount of up to $60,000 each, will be funded in the coming year.
 Applications should be submitted via https://asnr.smapply.io.

 A list of prior grant recipients may be found here.
 The required formatting guidelines indicated below (including word and/or page limits) will be strictly enforced; any application not conforming to the specified limits, at the discretion of the research committee, may be disqualified from consideration.